-Some dogs prefer living outside, no matter what the weather.
+Some dogs prefer living outside no matter what the weather.
 It’s often tied to their original purpose and its place with the climate.
-Think sled dogs that endure harsh winters, ice between their pads, and wind chills that would test the strongest man.
+Think sled dogs that endure harsh winters with ice between their pads and wind chills that would test the strongest man.

 When outfitting your dog’s outdoor digs for the elements, the first rule is that your pet must be cold tolerant.
-It’s cruel to expect any modifications to make a warm-weather pooch like a Greyhound comfortable if he doesn’t have sufficient body fat or a thick enough coat to keep your pet warm.
+It’s cruel to expect any modifications to make a warm-weather pooch like a Greyhound comfortable if they don’t have sufficient body fat or a thick enough coat to keep your pet warm.

 There are four categories of adjustments to heating a dog house.
 They include:

 Let’s explore the possibilities for each group.
 You may find that a combination of methods will work best.
 The point is that you have several options for finding that optimal comfort level for your dog.
 Here’s how to keep pets warm without electricity:

 The 12 Ways to Heat Dog Houses Without Electricity: